 For me, I find it difficult to forecast 10 years out.
 I’m still adapting to the concept of outliving my parents’ longevity, since they both died at age 60.
 I’m only now coming to terms with thoughts of “What will age 67 look like for me?” and “How about 83?”

 But I find 1-year goals to be absolutely HUGE in helping me move the markers of my personal satisfaction.
-You may remember I shared a 2016 list of “wanna do’s” and was pleased to have been able to cross off the vast majority, and then slide any that remained into 2017’s list.
+You may remember I shared an end-of-year list of “wanna do’s” and was pleased to have been able to cross off the vast majority, and then slide any that remained into next year’s list.

-I ask you, my friend… what’s on your 2018 Wanna Do list?
+I ask you, my friend… what’s on your Wanna Do list this year?
 Grab a sheet of paper and a favorite pen… because you see, while only 16% of Americans claim to set goals, only the merest 1% of them actually WRITE THEM DOWN.
 And can you guess which set of folks are the ones who MEET those goals?

 For me, I use colorful flashcards on an easy-open ring like these and then review them each weekend to see what I’ve already accomplished.
 It’s super fun to be able to declare victory over goals – but it’s important to phrase our goals in measurable ways (and often, to break them down into manageable parts, so we stop putting them off!).